FarmRadioHangar/uliza-core-apis/clients/js-single-page/README.md

 # JavaScript app login demo

-This sample demonstrates how to add authentication to a JavaScript application.
+This sample demonstrates how to implement Auth0 authentication in a client-side JavaScript application.

 ## Installation